Analysis of Four-Dimensional Variational Data Assimilation Problems in Low Regularity Spaces: -VAR Problem: Linear case

 \subsection{First order optimality conditions}

-In this subsection, we state and prove the first-order necessary - and due to convexity also sufficient - optimality conditions satisfied by $\bar{u}\in U_{ad}\subset L^{\beta}(\Omega)$, solution of the convex variational data assimilation problem.
-We start by defining the functional:
+In this subsection, we state and prove the first-order optimality conditions for the convex DA problem.
+To do this, let us rewrite problem~\eqref{eq:reduced} in a convenient way, see, e.g.,~\cite{zowe1979regularity}.
+We define the function